gabw13/whatthefridge/README.md

 # What the Fridge

 ## About
-What the Fridge was created by Gaby Webb as a Capstone project for Ada Developers Academy, Cohort 17.
+What the Fridge was created as a Capstone project at Ada Developers Academy, Cohort 17.
 It was made with ReactJS, Google Firebase, and EdamamAPI.
 This app aims to help users reduce food waste and try new recipes.

 ## Current Features